NickBenthem/NickBenthem.github.io/_posts/2023/2023-08-16-what-actually-happens-when-you-run-copy-in-postgres.markdown

 I recently had someone ask me why the `COPY` command is more performant than `INSERT INTO`.
 While coming up with an answer, I discovered I was starting from a deficient: I didn't know how `COPY` works under the hood.
 Trying to come up with an answer was at best a guess.
 Through this post, I hope to narrow that knowledge gap and help myself and others get a deeper understanding of my favorite database.

-This post will focus primarily on the Postgres implementation when performing a `COPY` command and will stop short of diving into the internals of Postgres' API layer, `libpq`.
-I will start by going over what the `COPY` command is, how Postgres packages data to send to `libpq`, and dive into the C function in Postgres that implements the data transfer.
+This post will focus primarily on the Postgres `psql` implementation when performing a `COPY` command and will stop short of diving into the internals of Postgres' API layer, `libpq`. `libpq` is a set of library functions that allow client programs to pass queries to the PostgreSQL backend server.[^3]

+I will start by going over what the `COPY` command is, how `psql` packages data to send to `libpq`, and dive into the C function in Postgres that implements the data transfer.
 This post will also serve as a background primer for understanding how `INSERT INTO` works, but only through examining how queries are sent to Postgres.

 I had previously thought that `COPY` was somehow special, perhaps by opening a direct file connection to the underlying data table to achieve the speed `COPY` does - but that's not the case.
-As we'll see, `COPY` works by buffering data and utilizing a special code path to transmit data to the `libpq` backend.
+As we'll see, `COPY` in `psql` works by buffering data and utilizing a special code path to transmit data to the `libpq` API.
 One of the best parts of Postgres (or open source in general) is that we can look at the source code & documentation, so we'll be diving right into some C code.
 Let's get started.

 # What even is the `COPY` command?
 Postgres provides two primary ways of inserting data into a table: